Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

-Firm $i$ takes out a single loan each period from a given bank $b$, see Section \ref{sec:credit_market}, denoted $L_{i\rightarrow b,t}$, with an interest rate $r^L_{b,t}$.
-Firm $i$ then calculates the amortisation cost to bank $b$ on this loan using the following formula:
+C-firm $i$ is assumed to request a single loan $\ell$ each period from a given bank $b$, see \ref{app:credit_market} for the credit market, denoted $L_{ib,\ell}(t)$, with an interest rate $r^L_b(t)$.
+C-firm $i$ then calculates the amortisation cost to bank $b$ on this loan using the following formula:

 where $n$ is the number of repayment periods.
-In each period, firm $i$ repays a proportion of the principal to bank $b$, $\rho L_{i\rightarrow b,t}$, where $\rho=1/n$ is the repayment rate, which remains constant until the loan has been repaid in full.
+In each period, C-firm $i$ repays a proportion of the principal of loan $\ell$ to bank $b$, $\rho L_{ib,\ell}(t)$, where $\phi=1/n$ is the repayment rate and $L_{ib,\ell}(t)$ is the value of the loan that was taken out in period $t$.
+Hence, loan repayments remain constant until the loan has been repaid in full, a linear amortisation schedule.
+Assuming that a loan was taken out in period $\tau$, where $t\geq \tau \geq t-n$, the current outstanding value of the loan $\ell$ (amount left to be repaid), is given by:

+where $\tau$ is the period in which the loan was taken out from bank $b$, and $L_{ib,\ell}(\tau)$ is the initial value of the loan $\ell$, the loan principal.
+Therefore, assuming no defaults, it will take C-firm $i$ $n$ periods to repay the loan in full.
+C-firm $i$ pays interest to bank $b$ on the loan $\ell$, as the difference between the initially calculated amortisation cost, $A_{ib,\ell}(t)$ and principal payment, $\rho L_{ib,\ell}(t)$.
+Thus, for a loan taken out in period $\tau$, the interest cost in period $t$, for $\tau+n\geq t\geq \tau$, is given by:

-Firm $i$ pays interest to bank $b$ on the loan $L_{i\rightarrow b, t}$ as the difference between the amortisation cost and principal payment, $A_{i\rightarrow b,t} - \rho L_{i\rightarrow b,t}$, until the loan has been repaid in full.
-Hence, the total interest payments of firm $i$ in period $t$ is given by the sum of the difference between the amortisation cost and principal payments to each bank that firm $iwithin$ still has an outstanding loan with in time $t$:
+Therefore, interest payment remains constant until the loan has been repaid in full in period $\tau+n$.
+Hence, total interest payments made by C-firm $i$ in period $t$ is given by the sum of interest payments to each bank $b$ that C-firm $i$ still has an outstanding loan with in time $t$:

-where $\Omega_B$ is the set of banks that firm $i$ still has an outstanding loan with.
-Additionally, firm $i$'s total debt in period $t$ is given by the sum of all firm $i$'s outstanding loans:
+where $\mathcal{B}_{i}(t)$ is the set of banks that firm $i$ still has an outstanding loan with in period $t$ and $\mathcal{L}_{ib}(t)$ is the set of loans $\ell$ that firm $i$ still has outstanding with bank $b$.
+Additionally, C-firm $i$'s total debt in period $t$ is given by the sum of all C-firm $i$'s outstanding loans with each bank $b$:

+The actual loan, $L_{ib,\ell}(t)$, given to firm $i$ from bank $b$ in period $t$ is determined on the credit market, see \ref{app:credit_market}, and bank loan supply, Eq.~\ref{eq:loan_supply}.